InferenceMAX Benchmarks and NVIDIA Blackwell's Dominance

-The conversation about inference performance in IA has accelerated, and with good reason: InferenceMAX v1 has brought order with verifiable and up-to-date data who look beyond raw speed to assess real economics.
-In this context, NVIDIA's Blackwell platform has not only set the pace, has swept it with unprecedented efficiency and cost per token results.
+The conversation about AI inference performance has accelerated, and rightly so: InferenceMAX v1 has brought order to the discussion with verifiable and up-to-date data that looks beyond raw speed to assess real economics.
+In this context, NVIDIA's Blackwell platform has not only set the pace, it has blown it away with unprecedented efficiency and cost-per-token results.

-In short, we are talking about a change of era: from “how much it runs” to “how much it yields per euro and per watt in production”.
-Combining hardware Blackwell (B200 and GB200 NVL72), 5th generation NVLink interconnect, low precision NVFP4, and ongoing software optimizations (TensorRT-LLM, Dynamo, SGLang, vLLM) Raises the bar in tokens/s, cost per million tokens, and effective ROI in real-life scenarios.
+In short, we're talking about a paradigm shift: from "how fast it runs" to "how much it delivers per euro and per watt in production ."
+The combination of Blackwell hardware (B200 and GB200 NVL72), fifth-generation NVLink interconnect, NVFP4 low-precision, and continuous software optimizations (TensorRT-LLM, Dynamo, SGLang, vLLM) raises the bar in tokens per second, cost per million tokens, and effective ROI in real-world scenarios.

 What is InferenceMAX v1 and why it matters

-The biggest complaint from the industry was that Traditional benchmarks become outdated quickly and often favor unrealistic configurations..
-InferenceMAX v1 breaks with that: it is a benchmark open source, automated, and with nightly executions under the Apache 2.0 license that re-evaluates popular frameworks and models daily to capture real software progress.
+The biggest complaint from the industry was that traditional benchmarks become outdated quickly and often favor unrealistic configurations .
+InferenceMAX v1 breaks with that: it's an open-source, automated benchmark with nightly runs under the Apache 2.0 license that re-evaluates popular frameworks and models daily to capture real-world software progress.

-For each combination of model and hardware, the system performs sweeps of tensor parallelism sizes and concurrency, and features performance curves that balance throughput and latency.
-In addition, IQ results are published daily and multiple frameworks are tested (SGLang, TensorRT-LLM and vLLM), allowing us to see how recent optimizations move the Pareto frontier in near real time.
+For each model and hardware combination, the system performs sweeps of tensor parallelism and concurrency sizes , and presents performance curves that balance throughput and latency.
+Furthermore, CI results are published daily , and multiple frameworks (SGLang, TensorRT-LLM, and vLLM) are tested, allowing users to see how recent optimizations are pushing the Pareto frontier in near real time.

 Blackwell leads: performance, efficiency, and economies of scale

-The published data leave little room for doubt: NVIDIA Blackwell Sweeps InferenceMAX v1 in Inference Performance and Efficiency across the entire load range.
-Compared to the Hopper generation (HGX H200), the jump to B200 and GB200 NVL72 means Orders of magnitude improvements in compute-per-watt and memory bandwidth, plus a drastic drop in the cost per million tokens.
+The published data leaves little room for doubt: NVIDIA Blackwell dominates InferenceMAX v1 in inference performance and efficiency across the entire workload range.
+Compared to the Hopper generation (HGX H200), the jump to B200 and GB200 NVL72 represents order-of-magnitude improvements in compute-per-watt and memory bandwidth , in addition to a dramatic drop in cost per million tokens.

-History repeats itself with the cost per token.
-In gpt-oss, the B200 optimizations have reduced the cost to two cents per million tokens, a 5x decrease in just two months.
+The same pattern is playing out with the cost per token.
+In gpt-oss, B200's optimizations have reduced the cost to two cents per million tokens , a fivefold decrease in just two months.
 This trend, supported by ongoing software improvements, completely changes the economic viability of new use cases.

 Methodology that captures the reality of production

 InferenceMAX v1 doesn't just measure tokens per second.
-Map throughput versus latency on a Pareto frontier which helps decide at what point it is worth operating, according to interactivity SLA and TCO objectives.
-The relevant thing is how Blackwell maintains advantages throughout the range, not in a single optimal corner.
+It maps throughput to latency on a Pareto frontier , helping determine where trading is most profitable based on interactivity SLAs and TCO targets.
+The key takeaway is how Blackwell maintains its edge across the entire range , not just in a single optimal corner.

-To provide representativeness, the tests include attendances from 4 to 64 (and scenarios beyond these limits in complementary analyses), various EP and DEP settings y reference models in the community, from gpt-oss 120B to Llama 3.3 70B or DeepSeek-R1.
-All with open repository and reproducible recipes so anyone can validate results.
+To ensure representativeness, the tests include concurrency levels from 4 to 64 (and scenarios beyond these limits in supplementary analyses), various EP and DEP configurations , and community reference models , ranging from gpt-oss 120B to Llama 3.3 70B or DeepSeek-R1.
+All of this is available in an open repository with reproducible recipes so anyone can validate results.

 Pure performance: tokens/s per GPU and interactivity

-Blackwell B200 sets the pace with numbers that seemed like science fiction a year ago.
-With the latest stack of NVIDIA TensorRT-LLM, they get reported 60.000 tokens per second per GPU and to 1.000 tokens per second per user in gpt-oss, maintaining an interactivity that does not sacrifice experience.
+The Blackwell B200 sets the pace with figures that seemed like science fiction a year ago.
+With the latest NVIDIA TensorRT-LLM stack , it reports 60.000 tokens per second per GPU and up to 1.000 tokens per second per user in gpt-oss, maintaining interactivity without sacrificing the user experience.

-In dense models such as Llama 3.3 70B, which activate all parameters in inference, Blackwell achieves in InferenceMAX v1 10.000 tokens/s per GPU at 50 TPS/user, more than 4x compared to H200.
-This improvement is supported by NVFP4, fifth generation of Tensor Cores and the bandwidth of 1.800 GB/s bi-directional NVLink, avoiding bottlenecks between GPUs.
+In dense models like Llama 3.3 70B , which activate all inference parameters, Blackwell achieves 10.000 tokens/s per GPU at 50 TPS/user in InferenceMAX v1 , more than 4x faster than H200.
+This improvement is supported by NVFP4, fifth-generation Tensor Cores , and bidirectional NVLink bandwidth of 1.800 GB/s , preventing bottlenecks between GPUs.

-Efficiency is also measured in Tokens per watt and cost per million tokens.
-For AI factories with power limits, Blackwell delivers 10x more throughput per megawatt compared to the previous generation.
-In addition, it has reduced the cost per million tokens by 15x, opening the door to much more cost-effective mass deployments.
+Efficiency is also measured in tokens per watt and cost per million tokens .
+For AI factories with power constraints, Blackwell delivers 10x more throughput per megawatt compared to the previous generation.
+Furthermore, it has reduced the cost per million tokens by 15x , opening the door to much more cost-effective mass deployments.

 Software that improves every week: from 6K to 30K tokens/s per GPU

-Beyond the hardware, speed is the defensive ditch.
-Following the release of gpt-oss-120b on August 5, B200 on InferenceMAX v1 was already performing well with TensorRT-LLM, but Successive optimizations have doubled and then multiplied The initial numbers.
-At about 100 TPS/user, the GPU throughput almost doubled in a short time with respect to the launch day.
+Beyond the hardware, speed is the defensive moat .
+After the release of gpt-oss-120b on August 5th, the B200 in InferenceMAX v1 was already performing well with TensorRT-LLM, but subsequent optimizations have doubled and then multiplied the initial numbers.
+At around 100 TPS/user, the throughput per GPU nearly doubled in a short time compared to launch day.

-With the TensorRT-LLM version of October 9 The parallelism assignments arrived EP and DEP, and performance at 100 TPS/user increased up to 5x compared to the initial version, going from ~6K to ~30K tokens/s per GPU.
-Part of this jump is achieved with higher attendance than those that InferenceMAX tests as standard (4-64), which demonstrates how much is still left to squeeze in advanced settings.
+With the October 9th release of TensorRT-LLM, EP and DEP parallelism allocations arrived , and performance at 100 TPS/user increased by up to 5x compared to the initial version , going from ~6K to ~30K tokens/s per GPU.
+Part of this leap is achieved with higher concurrency levels than those tested by InferenceMAX out of the box (4-64), demonstrating how much more potential there is to be unlocked in advanced configurations.

 Real economy: 15x ROI and minimum TCO with GB200 NVL72

-In the reasoning model DeepSeek-R1, the InferenceMAX v1 curves show that GB200 NVL72 reduces the cost per million tokens overwhelming against H200 at all levels of interactivity.
-At ~75 TPS/user, H200 ranks at 1,56$, while GB200 NVL72 falls to just over 0,10$, 15x crop.
-In addition, the cost curve of GB200 stays flat longer, allowing serving above 100 TPS/user without penalizing the pocket.
+In the DeepSeek-R1 reasoning model , the InferenceMAX v1 curves show that GB200 NVL72 significantly reduces the cost per million tokens compared to H200 at all interactivity levels.
+At approximately 75 TPS/user, H200 costs $1,56 , while GB200 NVL72 drops to just over $0,10 , a 15x reduction .
+Furthermore, GB200's cost curve remains flat for longer periods , allowing it to serve over 100 TPS/user without significantly impacting costs.

 Architecture that enables the jump: NVFP4, NVLink 5 and NVLink Switch

-Blackwell's hegemony doesn't come out of nowhere.
-The stack is based on extreme hardware-software co-design: precision NVFP4 for efficiency without losing accuracy, Fifth generation of NVIDIA NVLink or with a NVLink Switch that allows to treat 72 GPUs as a macro-GPU, enabling very high attendance with tensor, expert and data parallelism.
+Blackwell's dominance didn't come from nowhere.
+The stack is based on extreme hardware-software code-design : NVFP4 precision for efficiency without sacrificing accuracy, fifth-generation NVIDIA NVLink , and an NVLink Switch that allows 72 GPUs to be treated as a single macro-GPU , enabling extremely high concurrency with tensor, expert, and data parallelism.

-This approach adds to a annual hardware cadence already continuous software improvements that, by themselves, have more than doubled Blackwell's performance since its launch.
-Integration with TensorRT-LLM, NVIDIA Dynamo, SGLang and vLLM complete the picture, supported by a gigantic ecosystem of millions of GPUs, CUDA developers and hundreds of open source projects.
+This approach complements an annual hardware cadence and continuous software improvements that, on their own, have more than doubled Blackwell's performance since launch .
+Integration with TensorRT-LLM, NVIDIA Dynamo, SGLang, and vLLM completes the picture, supported by a massive ecosystem of millions of GPUs, CUDA developers, and hundreds of open-source projects.

 MoE at full power: disaggregated serving with GB200, Dynamo, and TensorRT-LLM

-Verified tests show that the combination of GB200 NVL72, Dynamo and TensorRT-LLM boosts the throughput of MoE models like DeepSeek-R1 under very different SLAs, leaving Hopper-based systems behind.
-The NVL72's scale-up design interconnects 72 GPUs with NVLink in a single domain, with up to 130 TB/s of bandwidth between GPUs, key to route expert tokens without bottlenecks of traditional interconnection.
+Verified tests demonstrate that the combination of GB200 NVL72, Dynamo, and TensorRT-LLM significantly boosts the throughput of MoE models like DeepSeek-R1 under very different SLAs, outperforming Hopper-based systems.
+The NVL72's scale-up design interconnects 72 GPUs with NVLink in a single domain, providing up to 130 TB/s of inter-GPU bandwidth , crucial for routing expert tokens without traditional interconnection bottlenecks .

-To prevent there being Idle GPUs in broad EP deployments, TensorRT-LLM monitors the loading of experts, distributes the most used ones and can replicate them to balance.
-Result: high and stable utilization, with net gains in cash throughput.
+To prevent idle GPUs in large EP deployments, TensorRT-LLM monitors the workload of experts , distributes the most frequently used ones, and can replicate them for load balancing.
+The result: high and stable utilization , with net gains in effective throughput.

 Open collaboration: SGLang, vLLM and FlashInfer

-Beyond Dynamo and TensorRT-LLM, NVIDIA has co-developed kernels and optimizations for Blackwell alongside SGLang and vLLM, delivered through FlashInfer.
-We talk about improvements in kernels for Prefill and Decode for Attention, Communication, GEMM, MNNVL, MLA, and MoE, in addition to runtime optimizations.
+Beyond Dynamo and TensorRT-LLM, NVIDIA has co-developed kernels and optimizations for Blackwell with SGLang and vLLM, delivered via FlashInfer .
+These include kernel improvements for Attention Prefill and Decode, Communication, GEMM, MNNVL, MLA, and MoE , as well as runtime optimizations.

-SGLang has incorporated capabilities of Multi-Token Prediction (MTP) and disaggregation for DeepSeek-R1.
-In vLLM they have arrived asynchronous schedulers with overlap to reduce host overhead, automatic graph merges and performance and functionality improvements for gpt-oss, Llama 3.3 and general architectures.
-Everything adds up so that Blackwell squeezes its efficiency into the most widely used open source frameworks.
+SGLang now includes Multi-Token Prediction (MTP) and disaggregation capabilities for DeepSeek-R1. vLLM now features overlapping asynchronous schedulers to reduce host overhead, automatic graph merging , and performance and functionality improvements for gpt-oss, Llama 3.3, and general architectures .
+All of these enhancements help Blackwell maximize its efficiency across the most widely used open-source frameworks.

 Comparisons and additional technical details of the ecosystem

-In technical analysis, the Blackwell architecture is positioned as a notable advance for inferences with low latency and high throughput.
-It highlights the mixed FP8/FP4 execution on fifth-generation tensor cores, along with NVLink 5 with up to 1,8 TB/s per GPU for communication between multiple units without strangulations.
+In technical analysis, the Blackwell architecture stands out as a significant advancement for low-latency, high-throughput inference .
+Key features include mixed FP8/FP4 execution on fifth-generation Tensor Cores, along with NVLink 5 offering up to 1,8 TB/s per GPU for throttling-free communication between multiple drives.

-On DGX B200 nodes with NVSwitch, configurations of up to eight GPUs with unified HBM3e memory which amounts to almost 1,44 TB added, and inference pipelines that reflect actual usage: initial prefill and subsequent autoregressive decoding.
-The suite measures Tokens/s, latency per request and efficiency in FLOPS, with kernel-level optimizations and specialized TensorRT-LLM engines.
+On DGX B200 nodes with NVSwitch, configurations of up to eight GPUs with unified HBM3e memory approaching 1,44 TB in aggregate are cited , along with inference pipelines that reflect real-world usage : initial prefill and subsequent auto-reverse decoding.
+The suite measures tokens/s, latency per request, and efficiency in FLOPS , with kernel-level optimizations and specialized TensorRT-LLM engines.

-Facing H100 (Hopper), Blackwell arrives at 4x the throughput in Llama 2/3 70B on a similar node, attributable to more tensor cores and improvements in Memory bandwidth (up to 5 TB/s per GPU in some benchmarks).
-It also mentions a linear scalability in clusters of hundreds of GPUs, maintaining high efficiencies in the use of HBM3e and avoiding costly paging to host memory.
+Compared to the H100 (Hopper), Blackwell achieves 4x the throughput on Llama 2/3 70B in a similar node, attributable to more tensor cores and memory bandwidth improvements (up to 5 TB/s per GPU in some tests) .
+Linear scalability in clusters of hundreds of GPUs is also mentioned , maintaining high efficiency in HBM3e usage and avoiding costly paging to host memory.

-In energy efficiency, improvements of up to 2,5x vs. H100, with consumption that, in high load scenarios, is around 700W to 1.000W per GPU depending on the configuration, and FP4 performance peaks that clearly exceed the previous generation in FLOPS per watt. tools like DCGM and telemetry with Prometheus/Grafana facilitate a first-level observability.
+In terms of energy efficiency, improvements of up to 2,5x compared to the H100 are reported , with power consumption in high-load scenarios ranging from 700W to 1.000W per GPU depending on the configuration, and peak FP4 performance that clearly surpasses the previous generation in FLOPS per watt .
+Tools such as DCGM and telemetry with Prometheus/Grafana facilitate top-tier observability.

 Operating economics, sustainability and compliance

-InferenceMAX v1's focus on metrics such as Tokens per megawatt and cost per million tokens It is not posturing: it conditions decisions capex and opex.
-Blackwell achieves 10x more throughput per MW that the previous generation and has lowered the cost per million tokens by 15x, with direct implications for the expansion of services and sustainability.
+InferenceMAX v1's focus on metrics like tokens per megawatt and cost per million tokens isn't just for show: it influences capex and opex decisions .
+Blackwell achieves 10x more throughput per MW than the previous generation and has reduced the cost per million tokens by 15x , with direct implications for service expansion and sustainability.

-Practices aimed at renewable energies in DGX systems and regulatory references such as EU AI Act, GDPR or NIST SP 800-53.
-In addition, Blackwell incorporates Confidential Computing with secure enclaves and memory encryption to protect data across sectors highly regulated such as banking or health.
+Practices geared towards renewable energy in DGX systems are described , along with regulatory references such as the EU AI Act, GDPR, and NIST SP 800-53 .
+Furthermore, Blackwell incorporates Confidential Computing with secure enclaves and memory encryption to protect data in highly regulated sectors such as banking and healthcare.

 Use cases: security, IT and even blockchain

-Even in blockchain, they are raised decentralized AI oracles and acceleration of ZK tests on networks like Ethereum or Solana thanks to tensor parallelism.
-Operationally, reductions in up to 40% in TCO inference due to higher density per rack and advanced liquid cooling, maintaining temperatures below 85°C under sustained load.
+Even on blockchain, decentralized AI oracles and accelerated ZK proofs are being considered on networks like Ethereum or Solana thanks to tensor parallelism.
+Operationally, reductions of up to 40% in inference TCO are reported due to higher rack density and advanced liquid cooling, maintaining temperatures below 85°C under sustained load.

 Good practices and migration challenges

-It's not all red carpet: migrating from Hopper requires recompile CUDA kernels and can uncover bugs in legacy pipelines.
-NVIDIA's best practices guides for inference with LLM recommend Profiling with Nsight Systems, detect necks in attention and decoding and apply techniques of sharding with Megatron-LM to balance loads between GPUs.
+It's not all smooth sailing: migrating from Hopper requires recompiling CUDA kernels and can uncover bugs in legacy pipelines.
+NVIDIA's best practices guides for LLM inference recommend profiling with Nsight Systems , detecting attention and decoding bottlenecks , and applying sharding techniques with Megatron-LM to balance the workload across GPUs.

 Community, resources and transparency

 InferenceMAX v1 is a community effort.
-Thanks to AMD (MI355X and CDNA3) for hardware for the project and NVIDIA for access to GB200 NVL72 (via OCI) and B200.
-Also to the teams of inference and Dynamo, and computing providers such as Crusoe, CoreWeave, Nebius, TensorWave, Oracle and TogetherAI for promoting open source with real resources.
+Thanks are due to AMD (MI355X and CDNA3) for hardware for the project and to NVIDIA for access to GB200 NVL72 (via OCI) and B200 .
+Thanks are also due to the inference teams and Dynamo , as well as computing providers such as Crusoe, CoreWeave, Nebius, TensorWave, Oracle, and TogetherAI for supporting open source with real resources.

-The platform publishes a Live dashboard on inferencemax.ai with updated results and makes available containers and configurations to reproduce benchmarks.
-Given the speed at which AI software evolves, night tests They are the honest way to show where performance is today, not months ago.
+The platform publishes a live dashboard at inferencemax.ai with updated results and provides containers and configurations for running benchmarks.
+Given the speed at which AI software evolves, nightly tests are the honest way to show where performance stands today, not months ago.

 Industry voices and career opportunities